shotgunsoftware/tk-core/docs/initializing.rst

 Note how the ``prepare_launch()`` method in the example above modifies the ``PYTHONPATH``.
 Later on as Maya is launching, it will look for a ``userSetup.py`` file in the ``startup`` folder.
-This file can then launch the actual toolkit integration, typically using the :class:`sgtk.bootstrap.ToolkitManager` interfaces.
+This file can then launch the actual Toolkit integration, typically using the :class:`sgtk.bootstrap.ToolkitManager` interfaces.

 .. note:: How to initialize and run code at startup will vary from DCC to DCC.
-    The supported toolkit engines for Maya, Nuke, and Houdini are good reference implementations.
+    The supported Toolkit engines for Maya, Nuke, and Houdini are good reference implementations.

 Also note how the example code above calls :meth:`~SoftwareLauncher.get_standard_plugin_environment`.
 This will include a set of default environment variables which can be picked up by the startup script